 They are famous for their history, for the scenery, the lovely little towns along their banks or the sports and activities, like rafting, you can do on their waters.

-Po is one of the largest rivers in Italy and it flows through some of the most vital cities across Italy such as Turin, Ferrara and Piacenza.
-This river measures 405 miles in length and 1,650 feet at its width and is definitely small when compared to the Nile river or the Yangtze.
+Po is the longest river in Italy and it flows through some of the most vital cities in the country, such as Turin, Ferrara and Piacenza.
+This river measures 405 miles in length and 1,650 feet at its width.
+It is definitely small when compared to the Nile or the Yangtze, yet it remains the longest in the Bel Paese.
 Around 141 tributaries feed this vast river along with a catchment basin of around 27,000 sq miles that leads to the plains of Val Padana.

 This river flows through the Northern part of Italy, springing in the Alps and clearing its water into the Gulf of Venice.
-It's called the "Fiume Sacro alla Patria" (River Sacred to the Country) in memory of the hard battles fought on its banks during World War 1, and remembered in many popular songs, chief among them "La Leggenda del Piave" (The Legend of Piave).
-Across its course forms many quaint lakes.
-Today is one of the principal water sources for the agricultural farms and hydroelectric power station in the plains of Veneto.
+It's called the "Fiume Sacro alla Patria" (River Sacred to the Country) in memory of the hard battles fought on its banks during World War I, and remembered in many popular songs, chief among them "La Leggenda del Piave" (The Legend of Piave).
+Today it is one of the principal water sources for the agricultural farms and hydroelectric power station in the plains of Veneto.

 The river Savio is located across northern Italy and has its source close to Montecoronaro located on Mount Castelvecchio.
-The source of this river is situated at a height of 1,126 meters, which has a symbolic iron monument.
-It has a well-preserved natural environment across Romagna and comprises of The River Savio National Park as the major attraction with different species of animals
+The source of this river is situated at a height of 1,126 meters.
+It has a well-preserved natural environment across Romagna and comprises of The River Savio National Park.

-Alcantara can be found in Sicily, which is one of the largest island of the Mediterranean Sea surrounded by many other smaller islands.
-The source of this river is located at the southern side of Monti Nebrodi with its mouth located at the Ionian Sea and it is around 52 kms in length.
+The Alcantara is in Sicily.
+It originates on the Monti Nebrodi and meets the Ionian sea after a course of about 52 kms.
 It seems that thousands of years ago, the river bed was stopped by the flow of lava arising from Mount Etna.
-The Alcantara river park was created with the intention of protecting the river and also as a recreation and tourist spot for the visitors.
+The Alcantara River Park was created with the intention of protecting the river and also as a recreation and tourist spot for visitors.

-In the Tuscany region of Italy, the river Arno occupies a prime place and begins at Mount Flaterona along the Casentino region.
-It drifts towards the western side and passes through Florence, Pisa and Empoli and flows into the Ligurian Sea.
+The Arno is the main river of Tuscany.
+Its originates on the Mount Flaterona, along the Casentino region.
+It runs westwards, towards the Ligurian Sea and touches cities such as Florence, Pisa and Empoli.
 It is the second largest river of this region with Sieve, Bisenzo, Ombrone, Elsa, Esa, Pesa and Pescia as its main tributaries.
-Besides, this river also cross Florence and also passes through Santa Trinita bridge and Ponte Vechhio.

-Across North of Sardinia, the third longest river after Tirso and Flumendosa can be seen which has a length of 115 km.
-On the Mountains of Ala, one can come across the Coghina's Spring situated in the province of Olbia Tempio.
-This river flows into the Gulf of Asinara through the towns of Valledoria and Badesi.
-To get additional water for use in electricity generation, there are two dams created leading to Lake Coghinas and Casteldoria.
+Across North of Sardinia, the third longest river after Tirso and Flumendosa can be seen.
+The Coghinas runs between the Mountains of Ala and the Gulf of Asinara, for 115 kms.
+To get additional water for use in electricity generation, two artificial lakes have been created on its path, the lake Coghinas and the lake Casteldoria.

-Across western Sicily, the river Belice is located which is around 77 kms in length with its major source located closed to Piana degli Albanesi.
-From there it runs southwards and westwards for around 45.5 kms in the form of right Belice until it is merged with the left Balice at 42 kms.
-Further, it increases across the slopes of Rocca Busambra.
+The Belice runs through western Sicily for 77 km.
+It originates from Piana degli Albanesi and, from there, it runs southwards and westwards for around 45.5 kms in the form of right Belice until it merges with the left Belice.
 Before coming into the Strait of Sicily, the Belice proper flows for around 30 kms towards the eastern region of Selinus.

-There are plenty of rivers that can be found in Italy across different regions including river Sesia where plenty of white river rafting activities take place.
-This river forms the tributary of the River Po and it is one of the major tourist attractions as people who enjoy rafting find this river to be really fascinating.
+Of course, there are other important rivers in Italy, running across each and every region.
+For instance, the river Sesia where plenty of white river rafting activities take place.
+This river is a tributary of the Po and it is one of the major tourist attractions as people who enjoy rafting find this river to be really fascinating.
 Besides, the beauty of the valley and the scenic charm of the river brings lot of excitement to such activities.
-You can try some of the rafting expedition in this well-known rafting destination and enjoy the adventurous journey.
+You can try some of the rafting expeditions in this well-known rafting destination and enjoy an adventurous journey.